 A combination of the "Heart of England" and "York, the Dales, and Lake District” tours offers you an unforgettable journey through a selection of the most scenic and historic locations in England, Wales, and Scotland.

 Explore the ancient Gothic majesty of the historic settlements of the North and the charming intimacy of its valley villages.
 Relive the scenes of fierce conflicts of the past as you wander the Roman divide of Hadrian’s Wall.

 Students, seniors over 60, and children between 5 and 15 (unfortunately, we don't carry children under 5 years old)

-Departing from London, you travel to the birthplace of William Shakespeare, Stratford-on-Avon.
-Home to the beautiful gardens and thatched Tudor cottage of his wife, Anne Hathaway, you have time to explore the charming village of Stratford.
+Departing from London, you travel to the birthplace of William Shakespeare, Stratford-upon-Avon.
+Home to the beautiful gardens and thatched Tudor cottage of his wife, Anne Hathaway, you have time to explore the charming village of Stratford-upon-Avon.
 Enjoy lunch in one of the quaint restaurants before heading to the World Heritage site of Ironbridge, the world’s first ever bridge fully made of iron, set in a distinctive forested gorge on the River Severn.
 The amazing sights here were developed during the rise of Britain’s Industrial Revolution and there are many attractions within the site for you to learn more about this fascinating period.

 You then wind your way down to the riverside town of Shrewsbury, a pretty county town that lies on the banks of the mighty River Severn.
 The birthplace of Charles Darwin, this bustling market town and its timber framed black and white Tudor buildings are your home for the next two nights.